Mỹ Tho: Economy

-Today the economy is based on tourism, fishing, and agricultural products such as coconuts, bananas, and longans.
+Today the economy of Mỹ Tho is mainly based on tourism, fishing, and agricultural products such as coconuts, bananas, and longans.

 During World War II the French Vichy government interned foreign nationals in Mỹ Tho.
 In May 1945, the Japanese seized control of the camps fearing an allied attack.
 Foreign nationals were confined throughout the war.
-As the regional capital, Mỹ Tho is the main market dealing in all the produce from the region as well as fish and seafood from Mỹ Tho's large ocean-going fishing fleet.
+As the regional capital, Mỹ Tho is the main market dealing in all the produce from the region as well as fish and other seafood from Mỹ Tho's large ocean-going fishing fleet.
 The very large and exuberant market is one of South Vietnam's biggest sources for dried fish and other dried seafood products such as Kho Muc (dried squid).
 At night the market is dedicated to the dealing and sorting of Mekong River fish, particularly catfish for Hồ Chí Minh City's wholesale markets.
 Produce, especially fruit and vegetables, is delivered by boat directly to markets.
 It is a popular starting point for tourists to take a boat trip on the Mekong River.

 Mỹ Tho was the subject of "The Lesson", a chapter in a memoir by Tobias Wolff, In Pharaoh's Army: Memories of the Lost War, describing the events of the 1968 Tet Offensive there.

 In 2010, there are total 17 markets located in wards and commune in Mỹ Tho.